Welcome to today's edition of the Rush 24-7 podcast.

 We are not going to jip this.

-The elites want to appease, the elites want to dialogue, the elites want to talk, and you, the people of the country are tired of it, and you don't want to put up with it any longer.
+The elites want to appease, the elites want to dialogue, the elites want to talk, and you, the people of the country, are tired of it and you don't want to put up with it any longer.

-I think Brooks uh nails it on this.
+I think Brooks nails it on this.

 Now, get this.

-Uh Venezuelan President Hugo Chavez, after calling President Bush the devil, later spoke to hundreds of New Yorkers who filled a college hall on Wednesday night, saying he hopes Americans choose an intelligent president in the future.
+Venezuelan President Hugo Chavez, after calling President Bush the devil, later spoke to hundreds of New Yorkers who filled a college hall on Wednesday night, saying he hopes Americans choose an intelligent president in the future.

 This is at the Cooper Union, by the way.

-I'm not an enemy of the U.S., I'm a friend of the U.S., the people of the U.S., Chavez said.
+I'm not an enemy of the U.S. I'm a friend of the U.S., the people of the U.S., Chavez said.

-Um the audience included union organizers and professors.
+The audience included union organizers and professors.

-And he got a standing ovation from that contingent of the American left.
+And he got a standing ovation from that contingent of the American left, college professors and union organizers.

 He drew a standing ovation when he said that Bush committed genocide during the war in Iraq.